 The purpose of Honeynet Challenges is to take this learning one step farther.
 Instead of having the Honeynet Project analyze attacks and share their findings, Challenges give the security community the opportunity to analyze these attacks and share their findings.
 The end results is not only do individuals and organizations learn about threats, but how to learn and analyze them.
 Even better, individuals can see the write-ups from other individuals, learning new tools and technique for analyzing attacks.
 Best of all, these attacks are from the wild, real hacks.

-Please see below for active and past challenges for 2010:
+Please see below for active and past challenges:

 - Aug.
 3rd 2012: Challenge 12 - Hiding in Plain Sight - completed - results posted on Oct 16th, 2012